Building California’s water data infrastructure

 About this report

-Together with the Water Foundation, we explored sustainable governance and funding structures for the implementation of AB 1755 in the e-publication and attached report.
+Together with the Water Foundation, we explored sustainable governance and funding structures for the implementation of AB 1755 in the attached report.
 California’s efforts build on the blueprint laid out in the Aspen Institute’s Report on Sharing and Integrating Water Data for Sustainability and provides a powerful example for other states looking to leverage the power of data to meet the challenge of managing water resources for growing populations in an increasingly variable climate.

 We’ve created several print-friendly two-pagers to provide overviews of the proposed governance and funding structures at a glance.
 You can access them via the links below.
 If you don’t see something that you feel might help provide more clarity on our process and recommendations, please reach out.